What are Composite Fillings?

 Placing a composite filling is a long term process and includes numerous steps.
 If you want to keep your natural-looking dental filling intact, maintain healthy oral hygiene.
 Otherwise, you may end up having surgical procedures like a root canal or dental implants.

 Getting your beautiful smile back through the use of composite fillings includes multiple steps.
 From preparation to follow-up, patience is a must but you’ll surely see an improved difference.

 Preparing the Tooth

-Your dentist cannot just put the filling over the decay.
-It needs to be shaped, drilled for better bonding with the tooth surface.
-If you go to any general dentistry, the dentist will examine the cavity and will decide how much pre is required.
+Your dentist cannot just apply the filling over the decay.
+The tooth needs to be prepared first for better bonding with the tooth surface.
+If you go to any general dentistry, the dentist will examine the cavity and will decide how much pre treatment is required.